ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 - The method should call the `InitializeAndClose.Initialize` method, passing it the newly created Custom Instrument factory object as parameter.
   - You will need to add the following `using` directive to the top of your .cs file to reference the appropriate `InitializeAndClose` class: `using NationalInstruments.SemiconductorTestLibrary.InstrumentAbstraction.CustomInstrument;`.
 - Optionally, you can perform any high-level operations to configuration the instrument upon its initial setup.
-  - It is recommended that you do so by create a new session bundle object, as discussed in [Using Extension Methods Within Test Code Modules](#using-extension-methods-within-test-code-modules)
+  - It is recommended that you do so by creating a new session bundle object, as discussed in [Using Extension Methods Within Test Code Modules](#using-extension-methods-within-test-code-modules)

 Refer to the [Custom Instrument Example - `SetupMyCustomInstruments` Method in SetupAndCleanupSteps.cs](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/CustomInstrument/Code%20Modules/SetupAndCleanupSteps.cs#L12) as a reference for creating a Setup method.